 Would you like to be kept up to date on the work of the CROPDIVA project?

-From the 4th to the 6th of December 2023, CROPDIVA welcomes guests from all over the world for its first international symposium.
+From the 4th to the 6th of December 2023, CROPDIVA invited guests from all the over the world for its first international symposium.

-Partners from 12 different countries, 27 different universities, companies and organisations relocate to the St. Peter’s Abbey in Ghent (Belgium) to discuss the general topic of Agrobiodiversity along the value chain.
+Partners from 12 different countries, 27 different universities, companies and organisations relocated to the St. Peter’s Abbey in Ghent (Belgium) to discuss the general topic of Agrobiodiversity along the value chain.
+Were you unable to make it to Ghent?
+Not to worry, you can find more information on what was discussed below.

 Approach